zowe/docs-site/versioned_docs/version-v2.4.x/user-guide/zowe-chat/chat_prerequisite_slack_install.md

     2. Find the **Bot User OAuth Token** and click **Copy**.

     Save this token.
-You will need it to configure your Slack in later steps. <!--See [Configuring the chat tool-Slack](configuring_the_chat_tool_slack.md) for details.-->
+You will need it to configure your Slack in later steps.

 3. Get the signing secret.